ResearchObject/workflow-run-crate/docs/examples/snakemake/crcc-img-convert/README.md

 See `README.md.crate` for additional information.

 Note that the license for the RO-Crate is [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) except for the workflow, which is licensed under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

+Some files have been truncated to zero length to avoid bloating the repo.
+For instance, `MSB-02917-01-02.svs`.